-Heat pumps work by removing heat from outside air, or the ground, and transferring it into your home or office to warm it.
-The process can be reversed in warmer weather, to remove heat from your home and transfer it outside, cooling the air.
-While heat pumps work the best in moderate climates, the more extreme weather fluctuations we’ve seen in recent years are playing havoc with the efficiency and benefits of traditional heat pumps, where performance drops rapidly as temperatures go below 40 degrees outside.
+Heat pumps work by removing heat from outside air, or the ground, and transferring it into your home or building to warm it.
+The process can be reversed in warmer weather, to remove heat from your home and transfer it outside, cooling the air inside.

 What about summers?

-These Hyper Heat systems can cool your home in the summer as well, by reversing the heating process, that is, removing heat and humidity from your indoor environment and piping that excess heat outside.
+Despite their name, these Hyper-Heat systems can cool your home in the summer as well by reversing the heating process -- that is, removing heat and humidity from your indoor environment and piping that excess heat outside.

 However, these systems are only as efficient as conventional air conditioning systems, and cost the same to run, meaning the bulk of the cost savings for homeowners will come by reducing the high cost of traditional heating fuels including oil, natural gas, and electric.

-The other benefit of systems like Hyper Heat is that they can be installed to either work with an existing heating duct system, boosting efficiency, or as a “space heater” in areas that do not have or have room for traditional ductwork.
+The other benefit of a Hyper-Heat is that it can be installed to either work with an existing heating duct system in order to boost efficiency and supplement heating, or as the one heat source in areas that do not have or have traditional ductwork or room to get it.

-If you live in a home with hard to heat spaces, like finished basements, garage workshops, additions, bonus rooms over a garage - anywhere where you might consider a space heater, electric baseboard or other device to boost comfort in an area, a ductless system might be just the solution you are looking for, without the danger associated with traditional space heaters.
-It can even turn your “three season porch” into a full year-round space for the whole family, and we’ve had several customers tell us it’s the perfect system to bring extra comfort to elderly relatives, who may not be as tolerant of cold as others in the family.
+If you live in a home with hard to heat spaces like finished basements, garage workshops, additions, bonus rooms over a garage -- anywhere where you might consider a space heater, electric baseboard, or other device to boost comfort in an area -- a ductless system might be just the solution you are looking for, without the danger associated with traditional space heaters.
+It can even turn your “three season porch” into a full year-round space for the whole family.
+We’ve also had several customers tell us it’s the perfect system to bring extra comfort to elderly relatives, who may not be as tolerant of cold as others in the family.

-If you have a traditional heat pump that’s just not cutting it any more, an older home that doesn’t have room for ductwork, or rooms that are always cold no matter how high you set your thermostat, then give us a call or click the button below and learn more about what a Mitsubishi Hyper Heat system can do for you.
+If you have a traditional heat pump that’s just not cutting it any more, an older home that doesn’t have room for ductwork, or rooms that are always cold no matter how high you set your thermostat, then click the button below or give us a call at 215 - 245 - 3200 to learn more about what a Mitsubishi Hyper-Heat system can do for you.